 Giving you the tools to keep your environment safe, no matter your climate.

-NACCHO’s Environmental Health Committee engages partners from the local to the federal level to address the environmental health issues facing the world today.
-The committee, which is supported by the Environmental Health Services Branch of the National Center for Environmental Health at the Centers for Disease Control and Prevention, includes members from local health departments across the United States and Canada.
-The group works to grow and elevate NACCHO’s environmental health program; to focus on continuous quality improvement; and to provide effective strategies and tools to address existing and emerging environmental health issues.
+NACCHO’s Environmental Public Health Workgroup engages partners from the local to the federal level to address the environmental health issues facing the world today.
+The workgroup, which is supported by the Division of Emergency and Environmental Health Services branch of the National Center for Environmental Health at the Centers for Disease Control and Prevention, includes members from local health departments across the United States.
+The group works to grow and elevate NACCHO’s environmental health program; focus on continuous quality improvement; and provide effective strategies and tools to address existing and emerging environmental public health issues.

 NACCHO has developed numerous policy statements on environmental health issues ranging from indoor air quality to childhood lead poisoning.
 Policy statements can be used to shape programs and positions at the local level, provide justification for increased capacity and funding, and provide guidance on how to respond to address existing and emerging issues.

 Environmental Health Program